Making the Move to an ECommerce shop from Etsy

 Once you’ve started to grow your Etsy shop, there comes a time to explore other options and diversify your sales.
 It's now time for me to build my online ECommerce shop, free of the restrictions that Etsy imposes.

 With my own ECommerce shop, I'm free to brand myself however I want and design the website and shop to reflect that, list products without paying listing fees, and better connect with my customers by sharing resources, insights, and maintaining an email list.

 Instagram and Facebook have recently added the option to display your shop on your social media profile.
 Customers can view your products, prices, and product details all without leaving Instagram or Facebook.
 They provide the option to direct your customers to your website to check out or to allow your customers to check out without leaving the app for a small fee.
 Once your shop is visible and products listed, you have the ability to tag your products in social media posts and better direct your audience to purchase.

 As you can see in the Instagram posts above, a small inobtrusive shopping icon is added to the bottom left of your post to allow your audience to easily view the listings for the products in your post.

 This integration with Facebook and Instagram was the ultimate tipping point that pushed me to build my own ECommerce shop.
-This integration is only avaliable for shops connected to your domain, not a shop hosted on Etsy or other site that allows you to create a shop on their domain.
+This integration is only available for shops connected to your domain, not a shop hosted on Etsy or another site that allows you to create a shop on their domain.